pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 ./src/profile.sh
 ```

-It will use the best filtering that we determined during our experiments.
+It will use the best filtering configuration that we determined during our experiments.

 4. Save the plots for the profiled attacks performance: